dsoftwareinc/wiwik/docs/features/index.md

 - Articles
     - New posts as articles, good for summarizing repetitive issues.
 - Drafts (Roadmap)
     - Create new posts (Both Q&A) as drafts to be reviewed by moderators before they show up in wiwik.
-Drafts can be created by crawlers.
+      Crawlers can generate drafts as well.

 ### Notifications (emails)